MrTall93/ToolBox/README.md

 A comprehensive Model Context Protocol (MCP) server for tool registration, discovery, and management with semantic search capabilities and seamless LiteLLM integration.
 Built with Python 3.11+, FastAPI, FastMCP, and PostgreSQL + pgvector for production-ready deployment.

+> **⚠️ Important Migration Notice**: If you're upgrading from a previous version, please read the [Embedding Dimension Migration Guide](docs/MIGRATION_EMBEDDING_DIMENSION.md) before running migrations.
+The embedding dimension has been updated to match the application configuration.

 > **Note**: This project provides a centralized tool registry that syncs with external MCP servers and integrates with LiteLLM for unified tool access across multiple LLM providers.

 ## Table of Contents